All Episodes

 So go check it out today.

-If you got an issue with the IRS, it ain't gonna go away.
+If you got an issue with the IRS, it ain't going to go away.

-IRS is going to look for every penny they got because we're running, I don't know, 1.8 to $2 trillion uh deficits a year.
+IRS is going to look for every penny they got because we're running, I don't know, $1.8 to $2 trillion deficits a year.

-They're coming for everybody's money if you the if they think you owe it.
+They're coming for everybody's money if they think you owe it.

-And I know you may have a difference of opinion.
+And I know you may have a difference opinion.

 If you fail to file, you late filing, or you've got a discrepancy with them, you got a letter with them.

-Don't curl up in a in a ball in the corner.
+Don't curl up in a ball in the corner.

 Reach out to Tax Network USA.

-They saw solved a billion dollars worth of tax issues.
+They solved a billion dollars worth of tax issues.

-Nothing you tell them is gonna shock them.
+Nothing you tell them is going to shock them.

 Do that today.

-And quite frankly, these I thought things like Far Florida Power and Light, I thought they had citizens, I thought they were set up as public utilities so they could get feedback from these folks called ratepayers.
+And quite frankly, these, I thought things like Florida Power and Light, I thought they were set up as public utilities so they could get feedback from these folks called rate payers.

-The the uh our our our schmendrics out there called American citizens, or this case Florida citizens.
+Our schmendricks out there called American citizens, or in this case, Florida citizens.

-Why do they seem to be going down this decarbonization, crazy uh Green New Deal scam of these massive massive capital investments when the president of the United States is against it, and more importantly, the folks in Florida against it, sir.
+Why do they seem to be going down this decarbonization, crazy Green New Deal scam of these massive capital investments from the President of the United States against it?

 dave walsh

-According to the state office of public counsel, who I speak to periodically, a record number of interveners and complainers have stepped up about the present 10 billion dollar rate case, an all-time national record high rate case that FBL have pushed forward for the next four years, now reduced to seven billion.
+According to the State Office of Public Counsel, who I speak to periodically, a record number of interveners and complainers have stepped up about the present $10 billion rate case, an all-time national record high rate case that FBL have pushed forward for the next four years, now reduced to $7 billion.

-So some progress is being made, but that's about building 130 more utility scale solar farms at a cost of about seven seven billion at this point for the next four years.
+So some progress is being made, but that's about building 130 more utility-scale solar farms at a cost of about $7 billion at this point for the next four years.

 They get a 10.5% to 11% rate recovery on capital investments.

-They're opting for solar, which is very part-time here.
+They're opting for solar, which is very part-time here, five hours, five hours a day, and ruins reliability.

-Five hours, five hours a day, and ruins reliability and also ruins the opportunity for data centers and server centers, unless they deploy some of the very large number of gas turbines that they've ordered already from uh GE Vernova, which is adding to the shortage of those.
+And also ruins the opportunity for data centers and services centers unless they deploy some of the very large number of gas turbines that they've ordered already from GE Vernova, which is adding to the shortage of those.

-They're waiting for AI and data center clients to come along and then go ahead and use that.
+They're waiting for AI and data center clients to come along and then go ahead and use that beach.

 steve bannon

-I'm gonna get you back on here because we need to help the folks down in Florida get organizing this because it's unacceptable.
+I'm going to get you back on here because we need to help the folks down in Florida get organized in this because it's unacceptable.

 Here's the question I got.

-People know I'm not a big rant Ronda fan deSantis fan on a national level is presidential timber.
+People know I'm not a big Ron DeSantis fan on a national level.

 But I think he's been a very good governor.